Guided Walking Holiday in the South of France

 Walking will be mostly on lovely off-road tracks through magnificent oak-dominated forests, stretching across the hills to the blue skied horizon.
 We will walk “entre deux rivières” from the banks of the River Lot to those of the River Aveyron, rising up onto the so-called Causse that stands between the valleys.
 Le Causse is a rich limestone landscape – think of our Burren, but still covered in its soil carpet and enormous forests.
 While one day is almost entirely on-road, these are tiny roadways that see very little traffic as they sinew from one small hamlet to the next.

 We will experience one of this nation’s famed outdoor markets and her world-renowned cuisine, while enjoying seven days of the best of walking in France.
 With one day’s rest in Villefranche for visiting and relaxing, the pace is nice and easy throughout the week.
-We walk between 12 and 24 km over most of the other days, with inclines few and far between.
+We walk between 12 and 24 km over most of the other days, with some inclines, though few and far between.
 Most of all, we will take our time to discover this wonderful place and her people.

-Day One – Arrival & 16 km walk
+Day One – Arrival & up to 9 km walk

 Day Two – 17 km